alfa546/Auto-Apply-AI/CONTRIBUTING.md

-# 🤝 Contributing to Auto Apply AI
+# 🤝 Contributing to Auto-Apply AI

-Thank you for your interest in contributing to **Auto Apply AI**!
+Thank you for your interest in contributing to **Auto-Apply AI**!
 We welcome contributions from developers of all skill levels, especially open-source contributors looking for **Good First Issues**.

 ---